Python for Entrepreneurs Transcripts

 19:32 you can't expect everything to go right, just from the beginning; that's why I think it's really important just to dig into

-19:37 what are the errors that are occurring, and not be afraid of them, because the great part is is that we're actually getting some midi information here,
+19:37 what are the errors that are occurring, and not be afraid of them, because the great part is that we're actually getting some midi information here,

 19:43 that we may have used two arguments based on what we're seeing here and they're mutually exclusive, you can't put both of them in there at once